-Knitting is a wonderful, rewarding hobby.
-Let’s take a look at what you’ll need to get started.
+Are you a new knitter?
+Knitting is a fun and rewarding hobby, so let's look at what you’ll need to get started.

-There are many ways to learn knitting, from classes to learning it on your own with a good book or video.
+There are many ways to learn knitting, from classes and learning from friends, to teaching yourself with a good book or video.

 One time-honored approach is to take lessons at a local craft store or yarn store, or you may be lucky enough to have a friend or family member who can teach you knitting in person.
 Most knitters are happy to share their knowledge and teach new knitters.